luxonis/depthai-experiments/gen2-rgbd-projection/README.md

 `python3 main.py` - Runs depth image and pointcloud visualization (no color)

 `python3 main.py --no-pcl` - Runs example without pointcloud (e.g. if you cannot install open3d)

+## TODO:
+- Add gray image information to the image.
+- Fix z-axis
+- Make it work with OAK-D. Currently works with OAK-D-Lite only.